Thought leaders will discuss maritime interiors and outfitting in a series of conference sessions

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Tuesday, June 11, 2019/Categories: News, Cruise news, Marine operations
+Author: Rebecca Gibson/11 June 2019/Categories: News, Cruise news, Marine operations

 Plastic straws have been banned onboard Crystal Cruises’ two ocean ships, five river vessels and its cruise yacht to help reduce the cruise line’s environmental impact.

 Paper straws were introduced in dining venues onboard all existing ships on 8 June and they will automatically be used on any new vessels.